 Most people in Australia, Canada, the United States, and Europe chose to us a to-door service, which requires that you pay for your freight charges and then the additional service will make sure your goods make it to your specified address with very little hassle.
 Large, bulky and extremely heavy shipments are great for this type of shipping.

 Quite often though, a combination of these shipping methods may be used to get your Chinese sourced goods to their destination.

-These prices and costs will change and so you should budget in for those changes.
+These prices and costs will change and so you should budget for those changes.

-We call a combination of several method of shipment a Multi Modal Freight.
-You want further information about this option?
+We call a combination of several methods of shipment a Multi-Modal Freight.
+Do you want further information about this option?
 Feel free to contact our SINO Expert or check directly our dedicated page about Multi-modal services

 Should You Use a Freight Forwarder for Your Shipping Management?